Analog Output

 IO-Link port (M12, A-coded, socket)

 Set Pin‑2 mode to Analog Output.
 You can find the pin configuration under Pin Configuration and Assignment.
-From factory the pin then outputs distance as a current value (4..20 mA).
+By default, the pin outputs distance as a current value (4–20 mA).

 Analog output